-Prerequisites: Completion of Next Gen Biology or Honors Next Gen Biology; Concurrent enrollment in Math I or nigher with the structure of matter and the changes matter undergoes through the lens of Earth Science.
+Credits: 5 units per semester Grade Level: 10-12 Length: 1 year Prerequisites: Completion of Next Gen Biology or Honors Next Gen Biology; Concurrent enrollment in Math I or higher

+Students see chemistry in action on the Earth every day, although they may not see it as chemistry.
+Next Gen Chemistry is a laboratory based science class that deals with the structure of matter and the changes matter undergoes through the lens of Earth Science.
 It is based on the performance expectations set forth by the Next Generation Science Standards (NGSS) for Physical Science and Earth and Space Science performance expectations.
 During the first semester, students deepen their understanding of the structure of the atom and how it determines both macro and microscopic behaviors including reactivity, chemical and physical changes, and formation of new elements.
 The second semester applies the concepts learned in first semester to understanding how reactions affect the Earth's oceans, atmosphere, and surface features.